edgelesssys/constellation/docs/docs/reference/cli.md

 * [config](#constellation-config): Work with the Constellation configuration file
 * [generate](#constellation-generate): Generate a default configuration file
 * [fetch-measurements](#constellation-fetch-measurements): Fetch measurements for configured cloud provider and image
+* [instance-types](#constellation-instance-types): Prints the supported instance types for all cloud providers
 * [create](#constellation-create): Create instances on a cloud platform for your Constellation cluster
 * [init](#constellation-init): Initialize the Constellation cluster
 * [verify](#constellation-verify): Verify the confidential properties of a Constellation cluster